hubiquitus-old/hubiquitus/docs/hcloud/azure/InstallHubiquitusWindows.md

 6. Start a command-line shell in Admin mode (use Powershell rather than Windows default command-line shell !) and go in your hubiquitus folder where package.json appears (use **dir** or **ls** to list files).

 7. Run **npm install**.
 If no errors appear, you have just compiled Hubiquitus on Windows successfully !

+8. Installing MongoDB has **NOT** been tested.
+If you don't need it, you have to modify *hubiquitus\lib\actor\hchannel.coffee* in order to remove all references to databases, so that Hubiquitus doesn't use MongoDB.
+Find an example  [here](https://mega.co.nz/#!7YoXSZ5A!SzYtMxStVxq9weEfPmt1IjCSCwtGYNVL2mnBw0Yy7JE https://mega.co.nz/#!7YoXSZ5A!SzYtMxStVxq9weEfPmt1IjCSCwtGYNVL2mnBw0Yy7JE) (This might not be the up-to-date version of the file)